 DOC manages more than 200 campsites throughout New Zealand.
 They are places to relax, enjoy and explore the outdoors.
 Choose from forest settings, lake shores and sandy beaches.
 You can find DOC campsites using the campermate app, or find a download list here:

-A Campsite Pass gives you access to DOC conservation campsites around New Zealand, including bookable and non-bookable campsites.
+A Campsite Pass provides you with access to DOC conservation campsites around New Zealand, including bookable and non-bookable campsites.
 Some exclusions apply.

 Scenic and Standard campsites

-Scenic and Standard campsites have a more limited range of facilities and services than Serviced campsites.
+Scenic and Standard campsites have a more limited range of facilities and services than serviced campsites.
 These campsites have toilets, a water supply that could be treated or untreated tap water, or from a stream or lake, and vehicle or boat access.
-Bring your soap for washing hands.
+Bring your soap for washing your hands.
 Untreated water should be boiled before use to ensure it’s safe.
-Water quality at huts and campsites.

 Wood BBQs and fireplaces, cold showers, picnic tables, a cooking shelter and rubbish bins may be provided; this will vary from site to site.
 The higher fee for Scenic campsites is based on the scenic location and high popularity of these campsites.